 Temperature-dependent optical responses

 Two-dimensional (2D) semiconductors are emerging candidates for nanoscale transistors, because ultrathin 2D channels can reduce short channel effects and have reasonable mobility at sub-nanometer (atomic) thickness.
-Pushing 2D transistors into commercial adoptions is a grand challenge for device community.
+Pushing 2D transistors into commercial adoptions is a pursuit for device community.